Writer Maggie Zhou Reviews Scarlet Period Underwear

 Wearing: Everyday brief

 Ah-ha!
 That explains it – my closed-offness, my moodiness, my breakouts… Yep, my period’s arrived.
 I know the importance of tracking my cycle (hello, luteal phase), but it’s something I keep annoyingly keep forgetting until said period surprisingly comes knocking.
 Nevertheless, I do the old one-two and furiously scrub last night’s soaked knickers in the bathroom sink.
 Oh, the joys.
-I hitch on my everyday briefs, the moderate to heavy pair.
+I hitch on my Bikini Brief.
 And ok, having my period isn’t too bad when I have underwear as cute as these.
 They’re got a thick waistband and stitching down the sides of the front, giving me retro dad vibes in the nicest way possible.
 The rest of the day remains uneventful.
 I cry when my sister slightly raises her voice at me and I fork out $9 for a tiny tub of ice-cream.
 Classic period stuff.

 Feeling: Cramps galore

 A few years back, I heard that some people watch their period blood run down the shower drain and pretend they’ve been shot like a soldier.
 Drama, I love it.
 In a less violent sense, I actually love washing my period undies.
 Hear me out before you label me a psychopath.
 All you need to do is rinse it in cold running water and there’s something very cathartic about watching the water run clean.
 It’s quick, it’s easy and afterwards, you chuck it in the washing machine on a cold cycle.
 Day two’s period isn’t kind to me.
 My flow’s still as heavy, and my body is riddled with cramps.
 I take a nap and stay close to my wheat bag all day.
-At least I’m wearing my high-waisted seamfree Scarlet's which sit snug and contours to my body.
-I wear them with a tampon for half the day and by themselves for the rest.
-No leakage here!
+At least I’m wearing my High-waisted Brief which sit snug and contours to my body.

-Wearing a G-string on my period feels very risky!
-I was a wee bit nervous to try this one out but as my period is lightening, I muster up the courage to pull on this very cute g-string.
+Wearing a G-String on my period feels very risky!
+I was a wee bit nervous to try this one out but as my period is lightening, I muster up the courage to pull on this very cute G-String.
 And bam, it’s like I’m not even on my period anymore.
-I feel ultra-cute and like I’m just wearing normal undies, though I pack an extra tampon in case my flow increases.
+I feel ultra-cute and like I’m just wearing normal undies.
 On my self-love high, I decide to pick a cute outfit to wear.
 And (f)lo(w) and behold, they fit snugly and don’t show.
 Washing my worn period undies is as easy as pie.
 I pop my underwear into a laundry bag and set the washing machine to cold, using mild detergent.
 I dry them on the washing line so they’re ready for tomorrow’s adventures!

 Feeling: A bit meh